 The Department of Physiology offers access to a wide range of advanced technology and services through its shared core facilities.
 These general facilities complement equipment in individual laboratories that are shared for more specialized research.

 Some of our shared facilities (shown below) include:

 This facility contains two large glassware washing machines and two large autoclaves for sterilization, all of which are new, modern models from Steris.

 Within the departmental preparative rooms there are numerous centrifuges for use.
-There are a total of 7 mid-speed centrifuges, including three Beckman Avanti J-25s.
+There are seven mid-speed centrifuges, including three Beckman Avanti J-25s.
 There are also two conventional ultracentrifuges, as well as an additional two table-top ultracentrifuges available for departmental use but maintained within faculty laboratories.
 Finally, there is one lower-speed/high-capacity centrifuge for harvesting bacteria.

 Within the departmental preparative rooms, there are five chest-style and two tabletop shaker incubators.
 Additional preparative equipment includes a low-speed but high-capacity centrifuge for bacterial harvesting, a tissue homogenizer, probe sonicater, speed vac, and lyophilizer.
 The department also has a scintillation counter and other miscellaneous equipment available for general use.

 The imaging facilities contain a Zeiss LSM 510 Meta, multiphoton confocal microscope as well as three additional digital workstations for fluorescence studies.
 Microinjection apparatuses and a headstage warming device are also available.
 The LSM 510 Meta scanning module allows multifluorescence images to be collected without compromising resolution and efficiency.
 This system is ideal for FRET analysis.